ilkilab/agorakube/docs/instructions.md

 encrypt_key_etcd: 1fJcKt6vBxMt+AkBanoaxFF2O6ytHIkETNgQWv4b/+Q=
 ```

+**Note :** You can also modify the IPs-CIDR if you want.

-## Deploy K8S
+## Kubernetes deployment

-Once all configuration files are set, run the following command :
+Once all configuration files are set, run the following command to deploy the pre-configured Kubernetes cluster :

 ```
 sudo ansible-playbook agorakube.yaml